htcondor/htcondor/docs/users-manual/priorities-and-preemption.rst

 :index:`condor_prio<single: condor_prio; HTCondor commands>`
-Note that job priorities are computed per user, so that whatever job priorities one user sets has no impact at all on any other user, in terms of how many jobs users can run or in what other.
+Note that job priorities are computed per user, so that whatever job priorities one user sets has no impact at all on any other user, in terms of how many jobs users can run or in what order.
 Also, unmatchable high priority jobs do not block lower priority jobs.
 That is, a priority 10 job will try to be matched before a priority 5 job, but if the priority 10 job doesn't match any slots, HTCondor will keep going, and try the priority 5 job next.

-The job priority may be specified in the submit file by setting
+The job priority may be specified in the submit description file by setting

 ::

        priority = 15

-in the condor submit file.
 See the Dagman section for ways that dagman can automatically set the priority of any or all jobs in a dag.

 Each job can be given a distinct priority.
 For an